jarv/jarv.org/content/jarv-org-gitlab.md

 In the process of making all of my private repositories public on Github and moving off of GitHub pages I have also decided to move most of my repos over to GitLab.
-One reason, other than working for them, is that setting up a CICD pipeline makes it extremely easy to publish these posts automatically.
+One reason is that setting up a CICD pipeline makes it extremely easy to publish these posts automatically.
+This in combination with GitLab's web IDE makes minor changes a little bit easier to make.

+CICD piplines in GitLab are controlled with a single file, `.gitlab-ci.yml` that is placed at the root of the repository.
-Now, on every commit the following pipeline runs that deploys to https://draft.jarv.org and on the master branch, https://jarv.org.
+Wit this file, on every commit, the following pipeline runs that deploys to [draft.jarv.org](https://draft.jarv.org) and on the master branch for [jarv.org](https://jarv.org).

 <img style="width: 200px;" src="{attach}static/jarv-cicd.png" alt="cicd"/>